Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Discussion

 Industry presence in NLP artifacts and contributions is common and well-above the expected margin.
 From the perspective of policy research and those who favour research productivity, this relationship may be seen as a purely positive collaboration \citep{gulbranson-ind-funding-and-performance, reconciling-anti-pro-industry}.
 Industry has committed substantial financial resources to NLP and the entire research community benefits from more funding and greater professional demand \citep{index-report}.
 It could be argued that the progress achieved in recent years would not have been possible without a high degree of industry involvement.

-In contrast, those who consider objectivity as an important epistemic virtue of scientific research may be concerned with this trend. \citet{abdalla-grey-hoodie} compare the state of AI to the tobacco industry at its peak, a situation which in retrospect is usually cast in a negative light.
+In contrast, those who consider objectivity as an important epistemic virtue of scientific research may be concerned with this trend. \citet{abdalla-grey-hoodie} compare the state of AI Ethics to the tobacco industry at its peak, a situation which in retrospect is usually cast in a negative light.
 In a few decades time, will we look back at NLP and AI research with similar collective disdain?
 Will our present efforts be overshadowed by a narrative of objectivity tainted by corporate capture?
 At the very least, whether for good or bad, publishing in top NLP venues such as EMNLP without using industry artifacts and contributions is becoming increasingly infeasible.

-Regardless of viewpoint, all stakeholders relevant to this discussion benefit from increased exposure to information and transparency.
-Throughout our survey we noticed several norms of our research community that limit transparency and subsequently the accuracy of quantifying industry presence.
-We propose the following suggestions to assist with future studies of this kind:
+Regardless of viewpoint, all stakeholders relevant to this discussion benefit from increased transparency.
+Throughout our survey we identified areas that our research community could address to assist in quantifying industry presence and reducing barriers to publication.
+We suggest the following:

-\begin{itemize} \item Authors should be required to list exact sources of funding for their work.
+\begin{itemize} \item Authors should be required to list all sources of funding for their work.
 Without specifics, we had to rely on author affiliation to quantify industry presence.
 This is an imprecise method given that academia, non-profits, and for-profits all receive some proportion of public funding.
 Requiring an acknowledgement section listing \textit{all} sources of funding would alleviate this issue without excessive overhead.

 \item In line with the above suggestion, tagging papers according to public, private, and/or a split of funding beside its link in the ACL Anthology would foster transparency.
 The tag could look similar to dataset, software, and best paper tags as in EACL 2023\footnote{\url{https://aclanthology.org/events/eacl-2023/}} and link to descriptions of each category of funding.

-Sorting by funding source would enable readers to pick out papers funded by sources they are in favour of or prefer citing.
+\item There already exists an "Industry Track" at *ACL conferences that calls for papers related to "non-trival real-world systems".
+However, authorship is not restricted to for-profit industry nor is industry excluded from the main track.
+This version of an Industry Track is misleading in that its title implies a separation by institute type, when in practice that sepration is non-existent.
+Future works should look into what inclusions and exclusions could be added to the Industry Track for it to better serve its expected purpose.
+For example, should private implementations be only acceptable in this track?